PaddlePaddle/Paddle/paddle/framework/backward.md

 ​	Because the framework finds variables according to their names, we need to rename the output links.
 We add an integer suffix to represent its position in the clockwise direction.

-5. Part of Gradient is Zero.
+5. Part of the Gradient is Zero.

    In the whole graph, there is some case of that one operator's gradient is not needed, but its input's gradient is a dependency link of other operator,  we need to fill a same shape gradient matrix in the position.
-In our implement, we insert a special `fillZeroLike` operator.
+In our implementation, we insert a special `fillZeroLike` operator.

 Follow these rules above, then collect the sub graph `OutputGradients`/`InputGradients` as the NetOp's and return it.